microsoftgraph/microsoft-graph-docs-contrib/concepts/add-properties-profilecard.md

 ## Adding custom attributes

-You can add any of the 15 Azure AD [custom extension attributes](/graph/api/resources/onpremisesextensionattributes?view=graph-rest-beta) to users' profile cards by configuring your organization settings and [adding the corresponding value as a profileCardProperty] (/graph/api/organizationsettings-post-profilecardproperties?view=graph-rest-beta) in Microsoft Graph.
+You can add any of the 15 Azure AD [custom extension attributes](/graph/api/resources/onpremisesextensionattributes?view=graph-rest-beta) to users' profile cards by configuring your organization settings and [adding the corresponding value as a profileCardProperty](/graph/api/organizationsettings-post-profilecardproperties?view=graph-rest-beta) in Microsoft Graph.
 You can add one **profileCardProperty** resource at a time.

 It takes up to 24 hours for the changes to show on profile cards.

 Custom properties are not searchable and can't be used to search for people across Microsoft apps and services.

-The following table shows how the Azure AD custom extension attribute names correspond to the supported values for the **directoryPropertyName** property of the [profileCardProperty] (/graph/api/resources/profilecardproperty?view=graph-rest-beta) resource.
+The following table shows how the Azure AD custom extension attribute names correspond to the supported values for the **directoryPropertyName** property of the [profileCardProperty](/graph/api/resources/profilecardproperty?view=graph-rest-beta) resource.
 These Azure AD custom extension attribute names are *not case-sensitive*:

 |Azure AD custom extension attribute | Value to specify as directoryPropertyName |
 |:--------------------|:-----------------|